geomagpy/magpy/README.md

 #### 2.11.6 Saving basevalue and baseline information

+The following will create a BLV file:

         diresult.write('/my/path',coverage='all',format_type='BLV',diff=meanstream,year='2016')

-will create a BLV file.
-Important is the `meanstream` data stream which is containing daily averages of delta F values between variometer and F measurement and the baseline adoption data within the meta information.
+The `meanstream` stream contains daily averages of delta F values between variometer and F measurements and the baseline adoption data in the meta-information.
 You can, however, provide all this information manually as well.
-A typical way to obtain such a `meanstream` is scetched below:
+The typical way to obtain such a `meanstream` is sketched below:

         finaldata = mergeStreams(vectordata_corr, scalardata, ['f'])
         finaldata = finaldata.delta_f()